Next-Flip/Momentum-Firmware/ReadMe.md

   <a href="#Install">Install</a> | <a href="#list-of-changes">Features</a> | <a href="https://discord.gg/momentum">Discord</a> | <a href="#%EF%B8%8F-support">Donate</a>
 </h2>

-This custom firmware is based on the [Official Firmware](https://github.com/flipperdevices/flipperzero-firmware), and features most of the awesome features from [Unleashed](https://github.com/DarkFlippers/unleashed-firmware).
+This custom firmware is based on the [Official Firmware](https://github.com/flipperdevices/flipperzero-firmware), and includes most of the awesome features from [Unleashed](https://github.com/DarkFlippers/unleashed-firmware).
 It is a direct continuation of the Xtreme firmware, built by the same (and only) developers who made that project special, until being unfairly thrown out.

 -----
 <br>